CHORD PROGRESSIONS

 You've already heard an example of Musicarta's rhythmic coaching in the syncopation build-up (two audio files up the page).
 Key Chords II/III shows you in more detail how Musicarta's patient, painstaking approach saves you hours of frustration putting that irresistible swing into your playing.

-The Key Chords digital home study pack comprises:
+Chords study package comprises:

 This is your workbook, professionally formatted with fully linked table of contents and internal navigation.